Udit8348/Hard-Copy/README.md

 - !/usr/bin/env python3
 - Directions:
 - Add this file to the main directory of the project
-- Open terminal to the directoy containing this script
+- Open terminal to the directory containing this script
 - use the following cmd to create the .tex file
 - python3 prosToMinted.py (@param: "name of a directory where main.tex will be created")
 - open this directory from finder and open main.tex (Requires LaTex and another package)